 I’ve really been working to incorporate more meals high in resistant starch into my family’s diet in recent months.
 Plantains are one of the foods richest in this nutrient, so a tasty breakfast biscuit seemed a good place to start.
+Plantain waffles are another tasty option.

 More scientific research is showing this type of specialty carbohydrate to be extremely beneficial for maintaining gut health.
-While indigestible to humans, it nonetheless serves as excellent food for beneficial bacterial colonies in the intestinal tract.
+While indigestible to humans, it nonetheless serves as an excellent food for beneficial bacterial colonies in the intestinal tract.
 Keeping these critters happy and healthy is key to a high functioning immune system and avoiding the development of auto-immune disease.

 Resistant starch is also important for maintaining a trim waistline, which is a bit ironic given that popular belief is that all starch and belly fat go hand in hand.
 Despite being very high in carbs and starch in general, the Western diet is actually very low in resistant starch.